 What happens when a stomach ulcer bursts?

 Perforated ulcer A severe, untreated ulcer can sometimes burn through the wall of the stomach, allowing digestive juices and food to leak into the abdominal cavity.

 This medical emergency is known as a perforated ulcer.

 Treatment generally requires immediate surgery..

-Is milk good for ulcers?
+Is peanut butter good for stomach ulcers?

 What should I not eat with stomach ulcers?